pretix/pretix/doc/api/resources/transactions.rst

 happen at the same time, at some times during the lifecycle of an order the sums are not balanced, in which case we consider an order to be "pending payment" or "overpaid".

-In the API, the left column is represented by the "transaction" resource listed on this page.
+In the API, the "Debit" column is represented by the "transaction" resource listed on this page.
 In many cases, the left column *usually* also matches the data returned by the :ref:`rest-invoices` resource, but there are two important differences: